WHY IS AN APOLOGY SO IMPORTANT?

 But before we go into how to do apologies well...

 ...it is equally important to understand some of the reasons that may BLOCK us from accessing them.

-There are 6 blocks that I have discovered, get in the way of a heartfelt apology.
+There are 6 common blocks that can get in the way of a heartfelt apology.

 1-WE ARE TOO BLACK AND WHITE IN OUR THINKING.